 Each application packet should include: (Please Type all sections-Fronts only!)

-- application cover sheet (page 1 of URECA APPLICATION - SCHOLAR form)
+- application checklist (page 1 of application forms)

-- faculty mentor section (page 2 of application) plus
+- faculty mentor section (page 3 of application forms) plus

 - project proposal (5 pages maximum, excluding figures, tables, and references)

 - academic transcript (unofficial OK.
 You may print from Pipeline)

 - travel authorizations if applicable

 Incomplete applications will be returned unread.
 Use the application checklist to